Everything You Need To Know About Period Underwear

 My period lasts about 3-4 days, and starts out pretty light, gets progressively heavier, and then goes back to being light on the last day.
-I use a thong for the first part of day 1, then switch to the Thinx Cheeky or the Lunapads Selene Lacy Bikini.
+I use a Modibod Classic Thong for the first part of day 1, then switch to the Thinx Cheeky or the Modibodi Sensual High-Waist Bikini.
 I will sleep in either of those and use them on day 2 as well.
 Sometimes if day 2 is heavier, I’ll use the Thinx Hiphugger or the Modibodi Classic Bikini which has a longer secured gusset that provides that extra protection and support overnight.
-I’ll use both of these for day 3.
+I’ll use both of these for day 3 as well.

 On day 4 I switch back to the thongs and I’m done!!
 You don’t need to go out and buy like 12 pairs of these undies either.
 I’d suggest you start with three pairs.
 Wear and wash, and see how you like them.

 I know this is like starting all over again for many women, but it’s very similar to the switch we’ve all made from pads to tampons or menstrual cups.
 It takes a little finagling but eventually you get into your groove.
 Don’t get me wrong, I still use an organic cotton tampon or pad every now and again, so this isn’t an all or nothing deal.
 These days, I am a very happy menstruating woman though, and I want you to be as well.

 Was this post helpful for you?
 Have you tried period underwear before?
 Love/hate?
 Comment below and let me know!